 The requirements for the vessel are primarily contingent on the nature of its operations, distance from a safe haven, limiting weather and whether overnight passages are to be undertaken.

-- The surveyor attends the vessel and fills out the SCV2 form; it is very unlikely that the vessel will be ready on the first visit.
+- attend the vessel and complete the SCV2 form; it is very unlikely that the vessel will be ready on the first visit.
 A list of outstanding works will be given to the operator.

-- The surveyor will inspect the vessel out of the water
+- inspect the vessel out of the water

-- The surveyor will perform a heel test
+- perform a heel test or explain what stability information is required.

-- The surveyor will revisit the vessel and close out outstanding items
+- revisit the vessel and close out outstanding items

-- The surveyor's paperwork will be sent to the YDSA for checking
+- send the paperwork to the YDSA for checking

-The certificate is valid for five years but is subject to annual renewal, including a mid-term examination between years 2 & 3, and may require annual surveys to be performed in some cases.
-An MLC endorsement will be added if required.
+The certificate is valid for five years and is subject to annual renewal, including a mid-term examination between years 2 & 3, and may require annual surveys to be performed in some cases.
+An MLC endorsement may be required.

 With the YDSA you have a choice of Compliance Examiners.
 Our Nominated Surveyors are Members of the Association, not employees, and you are free to choose from over 60 YDSA Nominated Surveyors around the UK and overseas.